Approximation in K-theory for Waldhausen Quasicategories: Introduction

-The main contribution of the present article is to prove several versions of Waldhausen Approximation in the context of the Waldhausen {\bf quasi}categories of Barwick \cite{Barwick} and Fiore--L\"uck \cite{FioreLueck}, see Definition~\ref{def:Waldhausen_quasicat}, Theorems~\ref{thm:Approximation_when_F_induces_cof_equiv} and \ref{thm:Approximation}, and Corollaries~\ref{cor:Approximation_all_maps_of_domain_cofibrations} and \ref{cor:Approximation_for_factorization}.
 A {\it quasicategory}, or {\it $\infty$-category}, is a simplicial set in which every inner horn has a filler.
 For instance Kan complexes and nerves of categories are quasicategories.
-A {\it Waldhausen quasicategory} is equipped with a distinguished zero object and a 1-full subquasicategory of cofibrations containing the equivalences, and is required to have pushouts along cofibrations.
-The subquasicategory of ``weak equivalences'' is always the 1-full subquasicategory on the equivalences of the underlying quasicategory, namely the 1-full subquasicategory on the maps that are invertible in its homotopy category.
+A {\it Waldhausen quasicategory} is a quasicategory with zero objects together with a selected 1-full subquasicategory of cofibrations containing the equivalences.
+A Waldhausen quasicategory is required to have pushouts along cofibrations, and any morphism with domain any zero object is required to be a cofibration. ``Weak equivalences'' are not part of the definition, instead the ``weak equivalences'' in a Waldhausen quasicategory are by default the {\it equivalences} of the quasicategory, i.e. those morphisms that are invertible in the homotopy category of the quasicategory.\footnote{The 1-full subquasicategory on the equivalences is the maximal Kan subcomplex by \cite[Theorems~4.18 and 4.19]{JoyalQuadern}.
+Recall also that Kan complexes are often called $\infty$-groupoids.}

+We mention here several examples of Waldhausen quasicategories.
+The nerve of any classical Waldhausen category with weak equivalences the isomorphisms is a Waldhausen quasicategory.
+For instance, the nerve of the classical Waldhausen category of based finite sets, bijections, and injections is a Waldhausen quasicategory.
+When a Waldhausen category comes from a model category, then Barwick's {\it relative neve} is a Waldhausen quasicategory with the same $K$-theory, see \cite[Corollary~10.18]{Barwick} and see \cite[Example~4.5]{FiorePieper} for a summary of the related results in \cite[Sections~9 and 10]{Barwick} by Barwick.
+Genuinely non-classical examples of Waldhausen quasicategories are the stable quasicategories of Lurie (in a stable quasicategory every morphism is considered a cofibration).
+Recall that a quasicategory is {\it stable} if it admits all finite limits and colimits, and pushout squares and pullback squares coincide.
+Stable quasicategories are the context of Lurie's second book \cite{LurieHigherAlgebra}.